Phyllis Diller: Retirement

 Citing advanced age and a lack of "lasting energy," Diller retired from stand-up in 2002.
 Her final performance was at the Suncoast that year in Las Vegas, Nevada.
 At the time she stated, "If you can't dance to comedy, forget it.
 It's music."
 The 2004 documentary Goodnight, We Love You: The Life and Legend of Phyllis Diller, directed by Gregg Barson, was shot on the night of her last performance.
 It follows Diller to a press conference, backstage, and into her home, to cover the story of her career.
 Rip Taylor, Don Rickles, Roseanne Barr, Red Buttons, Jo Anne Worley and Lily Tomlin are featured, discussing Diller's comedy legacy.

 Although retired from the stand-up circuit, Diller never fully left the entertainment industry.
 In 2005, she was featured as one of many contemporary comics in the documentary The Aristocrats.
 Diller, who avoided blue comedy, did a version of an old, risqué vaudeville routine, in which she describes herself passing out when she first heard the joke, forgetting the actual content of the joke.

 On January 24, 2007, Diller appeared on The Tonight Show and performed stand-up before chatting with Jay Leno.
 Leno has stated that Diller would infrequently call him to contribute jokes during his time as the host of The Tonight Show.
-The same year she had a cameo appearance portraying herself in an episode of Boston Legal.
+That same year, she had a cameo appearance portraying herself in an episode of Boston Legal.
 In 2011, she appeared in an episode of her friend Roseanne Barr's reality show Roseanne's Nuts.

 In January 2012, she recorded a version of Charlie Chaplin's song "Smile" with Pink Martini's Thomas Lauderdale for the album Get Happy.